CephalofairGames/merc-packs-faq/index.md

 **Spotlight Scenario Errata** - A Harrowing Deal: The numbers as printed in the Map Layout area of "A Harrowing Deal" should read 42 / 43 / 17

 **Ancestry Note** - Anaphi is a Vermling for any situations that check Ancestry (such as some event cards).

+**Jaws of the Lion Compatibility** - Anaphi should not be anyone's first character for Jaws of the Lion.
+However, if she is played during the intro scenarios where other players are using A/B cards, her player should just use any 6 (or 8) of her cards, matching the numbers of cards the other players have.

 ![divider](/assets/images/divider2.png)